andy-sweet/napari/docs/howtos/layers/points.md

 viewer.close()
 ```

-In the example above, the properties (`point_properties`) were provided as a
+In the example above, the `features` were provided as a
-dictionary with two properties: `good_point` and `confidence`.
-The values of
+dictionary with two columns, `good_point` and `confidence`, each of length three
-each property are stored in a numpy ndarray with length 3 since there were three
+since there were three coordinates provided in `points`.
-coordinates provided in `points`.
 We set the face color as a function of the
-`confidence` property by providing the keyword argument
+`confidence` feature by providing the keyword argument
 `face_color='confidence'` to the `viewer.add_points()` method.
 We set the
 colormap to viridis using the `face_colormap` keyword argument
 (`face_colormap='viridis'`).